insected/bobbae_gcp-wiki/Compliance.md

 ## Compliance Engineering

 Risk Management and Compliance is as important in the cloud as it is in conventional on-premises environments.
-To help organizations in regulated industries meet their compliance requirements, Google Cloud offers automated capabilities that ensure the effectiveness of productionalization processes.
+To help organizations in regulated industries meet their compliance requirements, Google Cloud offers automated capabilities that ensure the effectiveness of products and  processes.

 https://cloud.google.com/blog/products/identity-security/how-banks-can-engineer-compliance-into-their-cloud-systems